verrazzano/docs/content/en/docs/setup/upgrade/_index.md

 **NOTE:** You may only change the `version` field during an upgrade; changes to other fields or component configurations are not supported at this time.

-In one simple step, you can upgrade to a specified version of Verrazzano using this command:
+In one simple step, you can upgrade to a specified version of Verrazzano using this command.

    ```
    $ kubectl patch vz example-verrazzano -p '{"spec":{"version":"{{<release_version>}}"}}' --type=merge
    ```
-Alternatively, you can upgrade the Verrazzano installation using the following steps:
+Alternatively, you can upgrade the Verrazzano installation using the following steps.
 1. Update the `Verrazzano` resource to the desired version.

       To upgrade the Verrazzano components, you must update the `version` field in your `Verrazzano` resource spec to